So, have you ever played soccer against Mia Hamm?

 After Chastain’s spot kick – and Scurry’s brilliant performance in goal – lifted the U.S. to a 0-0 (5-4) victory over China in the final, everybody knew the “99ers.”

-The WWC will be taking up a great deal of my viewing time over the next month, and I hope this event builds on all the others and becomes the best, most exciting in history.
+The WWC has taken up a great deal of my viewing time over the last month, and I hope today’s final between the United States and the Netherlands is a classic.

-Regardless of how it plays out, it’ll give me a great excuse to talk about the time I played against Mia Hamm.
+Regardless of how it plays out, it gave me a great excuse to talk about the time I played against Mia Hamm.

 Have I told you that story before?